formulanano/nanocar-builder-web/GOVERNANCE.md

 ### Core Team

 Core Team members are individuals that are invested in the success of Formula Nano.
-Their administrative responsibilities ensure the sustainability and smooth running of Formula Nano.
+Their administrative responsibilities ensure the sustainability and smooth-running of Formula Nano.
 New Core Team members are nominated and voted on by existing committers.
 Under rare circumstances, a Core Team member can be removed by a two thirds majority vote by the Core Team.
 Two people from the same company cannot exist on the Core Team.